Priyadarshini-U/BaseLineREDO/README.md

 ##Problem Description

-    Model a line out of two cartesian points and calculates its length Also check the equality of two lines given their end points
+    Model a shopping basket to calculate sales tax and import tax

 ##Pre-Requisites